kaito-kameda/community-plugins/docs/rest-client.md

     ```
 - `tls-verify`: optional, the server certificate is verified against the list of supplied CAs if true or undefined. `true` is set by default.
 - `jpath`: JSONPath expression and you can use it when using the GET method
-- `observation-timestamp`: optional, the execution timestamp will be automatically inserted into the `inputs` when using this plugin with `observe` if `true`. `false` is set by default.
+- `observe-mode`: optional, the execution timestamp will be automatically inserted into the `inputs` when using this plugin with `observe` if `true`. `false` is set by default.
 This option should not be set to `true` when used with `compute`.
 An error will occur if this option is set to `true` while a `timestamp` already exists in the `inputs`.
 - `output`: parameter name to store the result of this plugin

 ### Inputs